History of Nintendo: Pokémon franchise

-In western countries, the Pokémon franchise's popularity with children elicited such a widespread negative response among adults, especially parents, that anthropologist Christine Yano later wrote that such reactions constituted a moral panic.
-That type of negative response did not significantly exist in Japan.
-The Pokémon Trading Card Game in particular provoked a strong response in the west; in 1999, the Los Angeles Times interviewed many school officials from across the U.S., who "have concluded the cards are disrupting learning, poisoning playground friendships and causing such distraction that some children forget their homework, tune out in class and even miss school buses as they scramble to acquire one more card."
-Pokémon cards were "almost universally banned" from elementary school grounds in the U.S., and schools in other countries implemented similar bans.
+During "Pokémania" in the West, the franchise's popularity with children elicited such a widespread negative response among adults, especially parents, that anthropologist Christine Yano later wrote that such reactions constituted a moral panic.
+Such a negative response did not significantly exist in Japan.
+The Pokémon Trading Card Game provoked a particularly strong response.
+Pokémon cards were "almost universally banned" from American elementary schools, and schools in other countries implemented similar bans.
 In the U.S. and U.K., there was a noticeable trend of violence over, or thefts of, the cards, especially between children.
-In 2000, in response to many Christians alleging Pokémon to be Satanic, the Catholic Church-owned TV station Sat2000 declared the franchise devoid of “any harmful moral side effects".
+In response to many Christians alleging Pokémon to be Satanic, the Catholic Church declared it devoid of “any harmful moral side effects".

-Pokémon is currently the world's highest-grossing media franchise, having made a total $147 billion USD in revenue for its owners as of 2024.
 Neither Game Freak nor The Pokémon Company are owned by Nintendo, but the latter still receives revenue from the Pokémon property; the franchise is jointly owned by Nintendo, Game Freak, and Creatures Inc., the latter being the producers of the franchise's video games.
-Junichi Masuda, co-founder of The Pokémon Company, said in 2017 that while Game Freak could hypothetically develop Pokémon games for Nintendo's competing gaming platforms, Game Freak does not do so as a friendly gesture towards Nintendo.
+Game Freak could hypothetically develop Pokémon games for Nintendo's competitors' platforms, but do not, as a friendly gesture towards Nintendo.